Community and Global Engagement

 1. Summer Camp

-Taking place the week before the beginning of fall semester, this volunterr-run peace camp advocates lessons of nonviolence and morality to children aged 8 to 16.
+Taking place the week before the beginning of fall semester, this volunteer-run peace camp advocates lessons of nonviolence and morality to children aged 8 to 16.
 Last year, about forty of the approximately one hundred campers were on scholarship as members of the Harrisonburg refugee community.
 To enroll, please complete the 2015 Registration Form and Boys and Girls Club Policy (featured in English and Spanish).
 Information about volunteering is available on our Volunteers and Internships page.

 2. Refugee Resettlement

 Managed by the Church World Service of Harrisonburg, the refugee resettlement program has accomodated transitioning refugee families since 1988 from Iraq, Eritrea, Cuba, Colombia, Ukraine, and other war-torn areas within a 100-mile radius of their office.
 The Gandhi Center works with Church World Service to organize forums for the adult Eritrean community, where individuals are invited to discuss domestic violence, employment discrimination, acculturation, and other issues facing the community.
 The center also offers a half-day peace camp for the children of these families to attend during the conversation.
 In addition, community soccer games are held so that volunteers can interact with and mentor refugee children.

 This is a program held on Friday afternoons at the Harrisonburg Boys' and Girls' Club in which volunteers mentor and play with children of Harrisonburg and Rockingham County.

 Volunteers conduct peace segments at various elementary schools and students reflect on each lesson by writing in a journal in what becomes a cumulative meditation on peace.

 5. Student Conference